 If a bill would amend the Illinois Pension Code or the State Pension Funds Continuing Appropriation Act, the Clerk of the House or Secretary of the Senate is to send a copy to the Commission on Government Forecasting and Accountability, asking it to provide a pension impact note within 7 days.
 Such a note describes the immediate and long-range financial effects of proposed changes to public pension systems.
 The Commission may also comment on the merits of the bill.
-Copies of the note go to the Presiding Officer and Minority Leader of each house; the Clerk and Secretary; the chairman of the committee in each house that considers pension bills; the sponsor; and the legislator (if any) who asked for the note.
+Analysis of a bill that would affect pension systems for non-Chicago firefighters or police officers may include impacts on specific municipalities.
+Copies of the note go to the Presiding Officer and Minority Leader of each house; the Clerk and Secretary; the chairperson of the committee in each house that considers pension bills; the sponsor; and the legislator (if any) who asked for the note.30